lwfm-proj/lwfm/README.md

     - TODO tags
     - wildcard job handlers, full handler impl
     - Local site driver subclass with ssh as run, scp as repo, with auth credentials
+    - repo put/get file with a new dest name

 ************************************************************************************************************************************